 We realize that it is virtually impossible to remove all risk.
 And yet, we also believe that we can provide in-person worship services safely and responsibly.

-Which is why we encourage you to make the right choice for your respective families or individual situations.
-You are truly the experts of your own conditions and are best suited to make these determinations whether to attend our worship services in-person or not.
+This is why we encourage you to make the right choice for your respective families or individual situations.
+You are truly the experts of your own conditions and are best suited to make these determinations whether to attend our worship services in person or not.

 Please understand that church attendance is a completely voluntary choice.
 For those currently attending Mosaic on a weekly basis that for whatever reason may not be able to participate online or find that in-person worship is what they need in their spiritual journey, we will; therefore, cautiously remain open to provide for those particular needs.